Youth Times

 Youth Times (青年时报), also known as Qingnian Shibao, is a simplified Chinese urban youth newspaper published in the People's Republic of China.
 The publication is the organ newspaper of the Zhejiang Provincial Committee of the Communist Youth League of China.

 Youth Times focused on Hangzhou, covered Zhejiang, and was issued to the whole China.
-The newspaper ceased to publish in December of 2020.
+The newspaper ceased to publish in December 2020.